rickkas7/bq24195-calc/docs/main.md

 ## Resistor calculator

-Assuming a battery with a 103AT 10K thermistor, this section will calculate $RT1$ and $RT2$
+Provide the cut-off temperatures and this tool will calculate the values of $RT1$ and $RT2$ for a battery with a 103AT NTC thermistor.

 <table>
     <tbody>